nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 ### Beyond Basic CRUD

-In your thorough testing of the API, you surly noticed that the JSON representation of a `Post` was missing some pieces.
+In your thorough testing of the API, you surely noticed that the JSON representation of a `Post` was missing some pieces.
 Each `Post` has a property for a `UserProfile` object (to represent the author of the Post) and a property for `Comments` made about that Post.
 However, although we have the properties, we don't have the data.
 Let's remedy that starting with the `UserProfile`.

 There are a couple of ways we might imagine getting a `UserProfile` object for a particular `Post`.
 Assuming we have a `UserProfileRepository`, we could do something like this in the `PostController`.